tmea-farkas/middle-earth/README.md

 ### The landing page

-- LAnding page with two buttons provided. *Gather the Knowledge* is a button containing the rules so first-time users can familiarize with the game before starting. *Adventure Awaits!* is the button that takes the user to the entrance where password provided, they can enter the game; this button also allows returning users to go straight into the game without having to read instructions first.
+- Landing page with two buttons provided. *Gather the Knowledge* is a button containing the rules so first-time users can familiarize with the game before starting. *Adventure Awaits!* is the button that takes the user to the entrance where password provided, they can enter the game; this button also allows returning users to go straight into the game without having to read instructions first.

 ![Landing Section](<https://github.com/tmea-farkas/middle-earth/blob/main/assets/images/readme/home.page.jpg>)